SueChaplain/draft-guide-collection-nodejs-express/README.md

 **>>>>>>>>>>>>>> MATT's USING COLLECTIONS WITH THE APPSODY CLI**

+### Using a collection in a terminal window with the Appsody CLI

 When you use the Appsody CLI from a terminal window, your experience of using a Kabanero Collection will be similar to using Appsody out-of-the-box, as described in the [Appsody Documentation](https://appsody.dev/docs).

 - **>>>>>>>>>>>>>> MATT's What you will learn**
 - **>>>>>>>>>>>>>> MATT's Prerequisites**